PeterFrancoisBadenhorst/FFT-ProceduralMap2-Abandond-/README.md

+<span style="color:red">** To Do **</span>
 # Introduction
-This project is the main housing for most Unity Project from PFB. there are or will be a variety of mechanics within this project, all within thier respective assemblies.
+This project is the main housing for most Unity Project from PFB.
+There are or will be a variety of mechanics within this project, all within thier respective assemblies.

 # Getting Started
 Please follow these pages to get up and running

+// these need to be fixed
 - [Instalation](Docs/Instalation.MD)
 - [Tools Instalation And Requirements](Docs/ToolsInstalationAndRequirements.md)
 - [Asset Creation Workflow](Docs/AssetCreationWorkflow.md)